 The Bahai Gardens in Haifa Israel is the city’s most important landmark.
 They are located off the city center and can be viewed from Downtown looking up or from atop of the Carmel looking down.
 They comprise a staircase of nineteen terraces extending all the way up the northern slope of Mount Carmel.

-The Shrine of the Bab
+The Shrine of the Bab at the Bahai Gardens in Haifa

 The golden domed Shrine of the Bab, the resting place of the Prophet of the Bahai Faith, stands on the central terrace, looking across the bay towards the city of Akko.